YuelongGuo/floydhub.fast.ai/README.md

 Thanks to Sai for helping me out and pointing me to the right direction.
 Now, start enjoy your 100 hours free GPU computing resources provided by floydhub.

+One epoch took around 677s for me when I tried it out.
+Not bad at all!